kvgelder/WindowsOPATestLab/MECM PREREQS.md

 - [ ] 8-12 GB memory
 - [ ] 100 GB disk space

+# Active Directory
+- [ ] Service Account is created specifically for MECM and SQL Server

 # Site Server
 - [ ] Server is domain joined
 - [ ] Server device name has been configured